1jour1vin

 About the wine:

 Aromas of ripe fruit, similar to those in the Croix aux Moines.
 Not noticeably more intense than that wine, but round and ripe (by Chablis standards).
-It almost seems as though there are a few grams of residual sugar, even though that seems highly unlikely.
+It almost seems as if there are a few grams of residual sugar, even though that seems highly unlikely.
 2026–2030

 Tim Atkin